-Diana Guelespe is a senior research associate in the Income and Benefits Policy Center and a member of Urban’s inaugural 2022-2024 Equity Scholars Program.
+Diana Guelespe is a senior research associate in the Income and Benefits Policy Center and a former equity scholar at the Urban Institute.
 She is a sociologist with over 20 years of experience working with immigrant and refugee communities at the local, state, and national levels.

 Guelespe’s previous academic work includes serving as the assistant director of the Consortium on Race, Gender and Ethnicity at the University of Maryland.
 She also served as a fellow at the Center for Urban Research and Learning at Loyola University Chicago, where she formed part of the research team that evaluated the City of Chicago’s Plan to End Homelessness, one of the first homelessness intervention strategies of its magnitude initiated by a major US city.